BeAnMo/BeAnMo.github.io/src/posts/2020/use-api-state.md

 };
 ```

-Great, if `RecentActivity` is basically done, now it just needs the data source.
+Great, `RecentActivity` is basically done, now it just needs the data source.
 How about adding the Reddit user service?

 ```js
 const redditUrl = (pathname) => {